 Whilst in the exclusive luxury mobile camp you will stay in twin-bedded, spacious walk-in safari tents.
 The comfortable beds have thick mattresses, linen, duvets, pillows and blankets.
 Each tent is furnished with a canvas luggage rack, a safari trunk and bedside tables with small reading lamps.

-In a separate compartment of your tent is an en-suite bathroom with bucket shower and flush toilet.
+In a separate compartment of your tent is an en-suite bathroom with bucket shower and an environmentally friendly chemical toilet.
 Each bathroom also has a hand basin, mirror, towels and complimentary toiletries.

 Although lighting is provided around camp and in your tent, we recommend that you also bring your own torch to use in less well lit areas around camp such as walking between your tent and the dining tent.